NeuroTechX/ntx_slack_archive/devices.md

  >I only exposed the negative side, I wanted to make the headers small, if you want all the pins for differential and what not, then just get the OpenBCI, but if you want a tiny embeddable EEG...
 If I could get a better connector on it then maybe I could for it all

+8/27/2017 1:08 PM

+ **ntremblay** :

+ >hello aj, a lot of headers are available.
+If its only matter of finding the right one, I could help you if you need.
+1.27mm pitch with dual rows may fit well for your project I think and you can find them right angle also. let me know if you need!

+>
+Nicolas.